Xinbei/Gradient-editing/README.md

 # Image Blending
-The main implementation of the Poisson image editing is in the "poisson.cpp". <br \>
+The main implementation of the Poisson image editing is in the "poisson.cpp".
-We also implemented Laplacian blend which is in "laplacianBlend.cpp". <br \>
+We also implemented Laplacian blend which is in "laplacianBlend.cpp".
 All source images are in "/data/input/".

 ## Division of labor